 Tips for filing a fire insurance claim

-You’re never prepared for a house fire.
+You faithfully pay your homeowner’s insurance premiums on time and in full – but you never thought you would have to use your policy.
+If you have recently survived a devastating event such as a house fire, you have new issues to deal with like smoke damage and/or water damage from the attempt to extinguish it.
 It is a devastating experience that will leave you facing countless challenges, while trying to deal with what to do next.
 In the middle of all this confusion, you have to deal with the insurance company.
 Below are some tips from people who have been there.

 Review your coverage